 Wherever your child is determined to reside is where the venue is appropriate.
 For the most part, this is where the child's parent lives.
-Exceptions to this general rule are where another court has already exerted continuing jurisdiction over the case (based on prior legal cases).
+Exceptions to this general rule are where another court has already exerted continuing jurisdiction over the case (based on prior legal issues).

 Removing your child based on an emergency order issued by a court

-Determining the immediacy of the danger posed to your child is probably the most important consideration that your judge will make.
-Primarily, a judge will look to whether there is a person in your child’s household that has engaged in abuse or neglect of another child on a prior basis or has sexually abused another child.
+Determining the immediacy of the danger posed to your child is probably the most crucial consideration your judge will make.
+Primarily, a judge will look to whether there is a person in your child's household that has engaged in abuse or neglect of another child on a prior basis or has sexually abused another child.

-An investigation will be held and if the Department of Family and Protective Services determines that child abuse has occurred and that the child is best served by removing the alleged perpetrator of that abuse, a petition will be filed with a court that seeks that kind of result.
-This is as opposed to having to remove the child from the home.
+An investigation will be held, and if the Department of Family and Protective Services determines that child abuse has occurred and that the child is best served by removing the alleged perpetrator of that abuse, a petition will be filed with a court that seeks that kind of result.
+This is as opposed to having to remove the child from home.

 When can your child be removed from your home with no court order in Texas?

 Once Child Protective Services has removed your child and is now in their possession, a court order will need to be obtained that allows them to maintain your child in their facilities or with a foster family.
-An initial hearing will need to be held within twenty-four business hours of their being in Child Protective Services possession.
-The protection of your child’s physical health and safety is of the utmost importance.
+An initial hearing will need to be held within twenty-four business hours of being in Child Protective Services possession.
+The protection of your child's physical health and safety is of the utmost importance.